Beard: Hinduism

+The ancient Hindu texts regarding beards depend on the Vedas and other teachings, varying according to whom the devotee worships or follows.
+Many sadhus, yogis, or yoga practitioners keep beards in all stages of life.
+Shaivite ascetics generally have beards, as they are not permitted to own anything, which would include a razor.
+The beard is also a sign of a nomadic and ascetic lifestyle.
+Vaishnava men, typically of the ISKCON sect, are often clean-shaven as a sign of cleanliness.

 Sikhism

-Guru Gobind Singh, the tenth Sikh Guru, commanded the Sikhs to maintain unshorn hair, recognizing it as a necessary adornment of the body by Almighty God as well as a mandatory Article of Faith.
+Guru Gobind Singh, the tenth Sikh Guru, commanded the Sikhs to maintain unshorn hair, recognizing it as a necessary adornment of the body as well as a mandatory Article of Faith.
 Sikhs consider the beard to be part of the nobility and dignity of their manhood.
 Sikhs also refrain from cutting their hair and beards out of respect for the God-given form.
-Kesh, uncut hair, is one of the Five Ks, five compulsory articles of faith for a baptized Sikh.
-As such, a Sikh man is easily identified by his turban and uncut hair and beard.
+Keeping the hair uncut is kesh, one of the Five Ks, the compulsory articles of faith for a baptized Sikh.
+As such, a Sikh man is easily identified by his turban (dastār) and uncut hair and beard.